jonxmitchell/ferox-bar-grill/readme.md

   - The home page will start off with a hero which will be a carousel slider to cycle through a range of photos of the resturant.
   - Scrolling mid way down this page you will be greated with a short about us piece of text.
   - Scrolling to the bottom of the page, you will be greeted by reviews thats previous customers have left about the resturant.
-- #### About Us Page
-  - This page will only have one section and that will be an image which repersents the business with a piece of text below it explaining the business and their values.
 - #### Gallery Page
   - This page will be a gallery of images of the business, its staff, their food and drink so customers will be able to get a better look into the resturant.
 - #### Table Booking Page